ibm-cloud-docs/cis/alerts.md

     - **mechanisms** is at least one of `email`, `webhooks`.
     - **description** (optional) is the description of the alert.

-### Creating load balancing health check alert command
+### Creating load balancing health check alert policy
 {: #api-lb-health-check-alert-cmd}

 To create a load balancing health check alert, run the following command: